 Regular use and mileage

 A classic car can’t be used for everyday activities and errands, and most insurers will put mileage limits on its use.
-Some insurance companies require you to own a daily driver for things like running errands or commuting.
+Some insurance companies require you to own a separate vehicle for things like running errands or commuting.
 But there may be exceptions for driving your vehicle to car shows and meetups.

 Storage and security